CecilDosoo/Quiz-Game/README.md

 - Compares the user's answer with the correct answer (case-insensitive).
 If correct, it increments the score and returns True; otherwise, it returns False

+# DATA.py
+- This file is used to extract code from the 'Open Trivia Database' API.

+- Parameters:

+amount: Specifies the number of quiz questions to fetch (10 in this case).
+type: Sets the type of questions to "boolean" (True/False).